ArPiRobot/arpirobot.github.io/docs/guide/hardware/supportedhardware.md

 ### Main Computer

-Currently, only Raspberry Pi boards are officially supported.
-This is due to the OS image used and the IO backends in the CoreLib.
-Other boards could be used, but would require custom configuring the operating system (which is not a trivial process) and likely implementing a new IO provider in the CoreLib (also not a trivial process).
-Additionally, a board with a WiFi adapter is required for full functionality.
+Typically, a Single Board Computer (SBC) is used as the robot's main computer.
+Often, Raspberry Pi boards are used as they are low cost and well supported.
+However, other SBCs are supported too (see lists below).

+Note that a board with a WiFi adapter is required for full functionality.
+Most supported boards have builtin wifi adapters, however if they do not a USB wifi adapter will be needed.

 ??? info "Raspberry Pi Boards"